5 Best Oats For Porridge (Make A Perfect Bowl Of Oatmeal)

 3. Oats help “set” the burger as it bakes, so you achieve a less crumbly and tenderer veggie patty.

-4. Alternative Whole Grain Flour: Grinding oats produces an appetizing and multipurpose flour that can be used for anything, from cookies and cakes to delicious freshly baked bread and lots more.
+4. Alternative Whole Grain Flour: Grinding oats produce an appetizing and multipurpose flour that can be used for anything, from cookies and cakes to delicious freshly baked bread and lots more.
 To grind your oats, just whirl them through your coffee grinder, high-speed blender, or food processor till they become an evenly ground powder.
 You can use two-thirds of oat flour instead of all-purpose flour in your recipes.

 5. Stew Thickener: Oats can be used, whole or ground, to thicken stews.
 Toss in 1 or 2 tablespoons of oats or oat flour in your soup or stew after cooking and simmer for 5 to 10 minutes until it thickens.
 This is particularly effective for chili!